mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 ```

-Now in Controller class create a new controller class named "BooksController.cs".
+Now in Controller folder create a new controller class named "BooksController.cs".

 Paste the following code in BooksController.cs :